iicfcii/iicfcii.github.io/index.md

 ## <a name="pneumetic soft actuators"></a> Pneumetic Soft Actuators

-I also designed a series of bending and linear pneumatic soft actuators along with their fabrication processes.
+I also designed a series of bending and linear pneumatic soft actuators and their fabrication processes.
 The bending one also has integrated curvature sensing.
 They are the building blocks of a soft snake robot and are also used to study soft robot control algorithms.

 ![soft robots](/assets/img/soft robots.jpg)